 Billing Telephone Number/Account Telephone Number (BTN/ATN)

-How Bandwidth Uses the BTN/ATN
+How Bandwidth uses the BTN/ATN

 Generally speaking, the BTN is the main telephone number on a customer’s account as established in a service providers’ systems–either a service provider or the customer can decide which number on an account may be designated as the BTN.

-What Are the Benefits of BTN/ATN
+What are the benefits of BTN/ATN?

-The carrier will take that BTN and search for their customer’s CSR (Customer Service Record) to obtain all of the account details in an effort to approve the port request.
+The carrier will take that BTN and search for their customer’s CSR to obtain all of the account details in an effort to approve the port request.
 If the BTN provided on the order does not allow the carrier to pull up the account records, they will reject it back to us indicating the BTN is incorrect.